kkaarel/monitoring_datafactory/readme.md

 + Diagnostics enabled on Data factory

 + Inside the azuredeloy script there is a possibility to add a error documentation link
++ There are also tags for the azure resource to be filled

 ## How to deploy